-While the SPI literature is based on the assumption that fines can be unlimited and that performance is likely to improve with fine size, large fines may lead to large losses by the
+While many results in the SPI literature are based on the assumption that fines can be unlimited and there is a perception that the performance of these mechanisms is likely to

 &lt;sup>1In equilibrium, reciprocal sellers anticipate this rejection of counter offers, and thus view small lies as unkind.
 However, the impact of their negative reciprocity on the action profile is muted due to an important asymmetry in the mechanism.
 When the seller decides whether to retaliate against the buyers' anticipated rejection of a counter offer he can still avoid paying the fine by refraining from the challenge.
 This implies that negatively reciprocating an unkind action by challenging is very costly for him.
 In contrast, when the buyer decides whether to reject a counter offer, the fine has already been imposed on him and thus does not count as a cost of rejection.
 For buyers, retaliation is much cheaper, implying that relatively weak reciprocity motives may already trigger the buyers' rejection of counter offers.